 This note looks at the UK's trade with its main trading partners.Jump to full report >>

 Looking at individual countries, the US is the UK’s largest trading partner.
-The UK exported £84 billion of goods and services to the US in 2015, 16% of the total.
-This was nearly twice as much as exports to Germany, the second largest export market (£45 billion).
-10 of the UK’s top 25 export markets in 2014 were EU member states.
-13 of the top 25 countries from which the UK imports were EU member states.
+The UK exported £121 billion of goods and services to the US in 2018, 19% of all exports.
+This was more than double the value of exports to Germany, the UK’s second largest export market (£56 billion).
+10 of the UK’s top 25 export markets in 2018 were EU member states, as were 12 of the top 25 countries from which the UK imports.

 The Commonwealth accounts for around 10% of UK trade.
 This proportion has remained reasonably stable over the last decade.
-The UK’s largest trading partners among the Commonwealth countries are India, Australia, Canada, Singapore and South Africa.
+UK trade with the Commonwealth is heavily concentrated on five Commonwealth countries - India, Australia, Canada, Singapore and South Africa.

 Commons Briefing papers CBP-7593